 Provisional Admission: Applicants who have an acceptable NEET / SAT score of the present academic year may be considered for provisional admission, depending on merit.
 Applicants accepted based on NEET / SAT may not be required to undertake the Kathmandu University / Govt of Nepal’s entrance exam.

-Entrance Exam: Kathmandu University / Govt of Nepal would conduct an offline entrance exam sometime in Jul/Aug and admissions would be based on a merit of the entrance exam score, with possibly certain weightage to the XIIth/A Level marks.
-Applicants are advised to prepare themselves and keep in touch with the MCOMS website for the entrance exam registration form, date and venue of the entrance exam, sample questions and other relevant details.
+Entrance Exam: Kathmandu University / Govt of Nepal would conduct an offline entrance exam sometime in Jul/Aug and admissions would be based on the merit of the entrance exam score, with a possibly certain weight to the XIIth/A Level marks.
+Applicants are advised to prepare themselves and keep in touch with the MCOMS website for the entrance exam registration form, date, and venue of the entrance exam, sample questions and other relevant details.

 Criteria for Eligibility

 Eligibility Requirements (XIIth/A Level or other equivalent qualifying examination marks)

 - At least 50% marks in Physics (P), Chemistry(C), Biology (B) and English (E) and a minimum aggregate of 50% marks at the XIIth/A Level or equivalent examination (which, in general, corresponds to minimum ‘C’ grades for Sri Lankan and ‘D’ grades for International boards e.g. EDEXCEL/Cambridge etc.)

 - If English does not opt at the ‘A’ Level, then at least 50% marks in English at ’O’ Level or equivalent examination

 - NEET / SAT score sheet of the present academic year must be provided, wherever applicable